 The UAE implements sanctions imposed by the UN on an ad hoc basis, upon the issuance of internal directives.
 Specifically, the Ministry of Interior has confirmed implementation of UN sanctions concerning Somalia, Iran and North Korea.

-The UAE has also reported to UN sanctions committees with regard to its implementation of UN sanctions targeting Libya, Sudan, Iran and North Korea, for instance by outlining the practical measures in place in the UAE for implementation of the relevant UNSC resolutions or by stating more generally its commitment to implementing the relevant UNSC resolutions.
+The UAE has also reported to UN sanctions committees with regard to its implementation of UN sanctions targeting Libya, Sudan, Iran and North Korea, for instance by outlining the practical measures in place in the UAE for implementation of the relevant UNSC or by stating more generally its commitment to implementing the relevant UNSC resolutions.

 Further, US and EU sanctions may also be adopted on an ad hoc basis.
 This may occur further to normal requests transmitted to the customs authorities or other relevant law enforcement authorities and upon examination of the circumstances and justifications advanced in support of the request.

-Finally, although the GCC states recognised that total elimination of the Arab League’s boycott of Israel is a necessary step for peace and economic development in the region in 1996, the boycott of Israel may still be enforced in certain circumstances.
+Finally, although the GCC states recognized that total elimination of the Arab League’s boycott of Israel is a necessary step for peace and economic development in the region in 1996, the boycott of Israel may still be enforced in certain circumstances.

 Does the UAE maintain a list of sanctioned individuals and entities?

 Whilst it is understood that there is a list of sanctioned individuals and entities, this list is only circulated internally amongst the UAE authorities.
 It is however thought to include sanctions against Iran, South Korea, and Somalia with regards to nuclear, chemical, and biological weapons, and weapons of mass destruction.
-In addition, dealings with specific persons and terrorist organisations are prohibited.
+In addition, dealings with specific persons and terrorist organizations are prohibited.

 Are there any other lists related to sanctions?